isomerpages/moe-sshideasfestival/_events/Week 2/(6 Mar) Pedagogical Signatures of Resilience.md

 and society at large.</p>
 <p>We invite dialogue, collaboration, and reflection on how the performing
-arts can help students in all majors recognise multiple employment possibilities, to inspire resilient, creative communities for the future."adapt, and find meaning in illness."</p>
+arts can help students in all majors recognise multiple employment possibilities, to inspire resilient, creative communities for the future.</p>